MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Decode-PowerShell-Command-from-a-Running-Process.md

 ## View the process

-The body of the command which PowerShell is executing is stored in the **CommandLine** property of the [Win32_Process][Win32_Process] class.
+The body of the command that PowerShell is executing is stored in the **CommandLine** property of the [Win32_Process][02] class.
 If the command is an encoded command, the **CommandLine** property contains the string "EncodedCommand".
 Using this information, the encoded command can be de-obfuscated via the following process.

 Start PowerShell as Administrator.
-It is vital that PowerShell is running as administrator, otherwise no results are returned when querying the running processes.
+It's vital that PowerShell is running as administrator, otherwise no results are returned when querying the running processes.

-Execute the following command to get all of the PowerShell processes that have an encoded
+Execute the following command to get all the PowerShell processes that have an encoded command:
-command:

 ```powershell
 $powerShellProcesses = Get-CimInstance -ClassName Win32_Process -Filter 'CommandLine LIKE "%EncodedCommand%"'